 Who Needs ISO 3834

-• Shops pursuing or maintaining ISO 9001 certification with welding as a primary process
+- Shops pursuing ISO 9001 certification with welding as a primary process

-Fabrication and welding environments generate significant environmental aspects — fumes, waste materials, chemical storage, energy consumption, and stormwater exposure from outdoor operations.
+Fabrication and welding environments generate significant environmental aspects — fumes, waste materials, chemical storage, energy consumption, and stormwater exposure.
+Key environmental aspects for fabrication shops typically include welding fume generation, hazardous material storage (gases, solvents, coatings), metal waste and scrap management, energy consumption from welding equipment, and spill potential from cutting fluids and lubricants.

 Many OEM customers and energy sector clients now require ISO 14001 certification alongside ISO 9001 as a supplier qualification requirement.

-For a full breakdown of environmental requirements in production environments, see ISO 14001 for Production Facilities and Environmental Standards for Manufacturing.
+For a full breakdown of environmental requirements in fabrication environments, see ISO 14001 for Production Facilities.

 ISO 45001 for Fabrication and Welding Environments